michellehudson/datamanagement/research_data_management_101/2016_fall/outline/101_outline.md

 Before you begin a project, decide (in cooperation with your lab, PI, or others if necessary) on a folder structure and naming convention.
 There are few best practices around this during the active stage of working with data, and researchers do it differently according to the needs of their lab and their data.
 The best advice is to decide on something and stick with it.

 ### Folder structure

+* Use a hierarchical structure.
+* Keep original data and working file separate.
+* Keep a readme.txt.
+* Keep any geospatial data together in its folders.

+### Folder structure example

+Link
+Photo

 ### File naming

+* Use descriptive filenames, but not too long.
+* Do not use special characters.
+* Include date information at the beginning or end of the file and be consistent.
+* Use underscores, not spaces.
+* Considering including: project name, researcher initials, version number.

+### File naming example

+Link
+Photo